oliverlee/gyropcb/README.md

 ## Errata
 ### v0.1
 ### mc pcb
-- Description for solder jumper switch S3 is reversed.
+- Description for solder jumper switch S3 on silkscreen layer is reversed.
+- Description for solder jumper switch S4 on silkscreen layer is reversed.